openmrs/openmrs-contrib-itsmresources/ansible/README.md

   * Version 2.3.0 cannot work with galaxy
   * Version 2.4.0 doesn't work with our sshd role
 * Install [git-crypt](https://www.agwa.name/projects/git-crypt/) and run `git-crypt unlock`.
   * If you are not part of git-crypt by any reason, you'll need to retrieve the vault password file from LP or ask to be added in git-crypt.
-* Install `pip install passlib`
+* Install `pip install passlib` (is it still needed???)
-* Vagrant and virtualbox (if you want to run tests locally)
+* Install latest Vagrant and virtualbox (if you want to run tests locally)

-### Setting up roles
+### Downloading all roles

 ```
 # Download all roles/modules (needs to be done every time there's a commit to a role)
 $ ansible-galaxy install -p roles -r requirements.yml --force